-Beyond Rougnac, a similar threadlike road took us agreeably towards Dignac, which remained invisible until we were almost upon it, coming over the crest of a hill.
+Beyond Rougnac, a similar threadlike road took us delightfully towards the town of Dignac, which remained invisible behind the crest of a hill until we were almost upon it.

 The sturdy Romanesque church at the top of the town, with its blind arcades and squat tower, looked over a reconstructed mediaeval garden of herbs and simples, then a trellis-covered walkway leading between the houses to the highway.
 In contrast with this ancient tranquillity, commerce rampaged along the truck-infested road, and we were very pleased to see it, as it was time for another coffee break.

 We found a typical highway bar, enclosed, drab and unpretentious, and settled down to luxuriate in front of our coffees.
 I went to find the toilet and opened the doors of a broom cupboard, an office, a storeroom and the dining room before I succeeded.